adm-vietnam/adm-vietnam.github.io/pages/home.md

 <b>Description</b> <br>
 <p>
-The 2024 Application Driven Mathematics aims to provide research experience to undergraduate and master's students, and serve as a stepping stone for participating students to pursue PhD degrees at top universities.
-Students will spend some of the time learning the necessary background while doing research.
-Each student will work in a team of up to five, under the supervision of renowned experts, on applied or theoretical projects in High Dimensional Probability, Statistics, Data Science, Machine Learning, or Combinatorics.
-The team works towards solving a meaningful research problem, and writing a paper.
+ADM is a 6-month program (July - December 2024) to provide undergraduate and master's students with research experience, serving as a stepping stone for students to pursue their Ph.D. at top universities.
+The program aims to equip students with some of the advanced mathematical knowledge most used in applied research, such as combinatorics, probability, statistics, machine learning, and algorithms.
+In the next step, the program will direct the most capable students to participate in research projects and obtain meaningful results, suitable for publication in international journals.
 </p>
 The format of the program is divided into two parts:
 <ol>